-- (a) A licensee who has reached the age of 65 years and does not perform any services set forth in A.C.A. § 17-12-505 may renew his license by payment of the inactive/retired fee identified in Rule 12.
-In order to convert to a license to practice or to resume the practice of public accountancy, the licensee shall comply with the provisions of Rule 13.7(d).
-Any Licensee who is no longer employed because of retirement may notify the board of that status.
+- (a) Any Licensee who is no longer employed because of retirement may notify the board of that status.
 A retired CPA or PA is not required to comply with the continuing professional education requirements set forth in Rule 13 or to make payment of annual license fees.
 To qualify for this status the CPA or PA must represent in writing to the Board that he or she does not intend to receive in the future any earned compensation for current personal services in any job whatsoever.
 Retired CPAs or PAs may not perform any services set forth in A.C.A. § 17-12-505, but this status does not preclude volunteer services for which the retired CPA or PA receives no direct or indirect compensation so long as the individual does not sign any documents related to such services as a CPA.
-If a retired CPA or PA wishes to return to active status he or she must comply with the provisions of Rule 13.7(d). - (b) Licensees who have attained the inactive/retired status may use the term "retired" adjacent to their CPA title, or PA title in lieu of "inactive" as required in A.C.A. § 17-12-505.
+If a retired CPA or PA wishes to return to active status he or she must comply with the provisions of Rule 13.7(d). - (b) Licensees who have attained the retired status may use the term "retired" adjacent to their CPA title, or PA title in lieu of "inactive" as required in A.C.A. § 17-12-505.